CaslowChien/StockPicker/README.md

 **How To Download It?**

 There's a release on the right side of the page.
-Download the "StockPicker.zip" and unzip it.
+Download the "CaslowStockPicker.zip" and unzip it.

 **How To Use It?**